Power of Attorney Pointers

 Also, banks are really tightening down on powers of attorney.
 Banks are getting picky about what they’ll accept.
 The bank may be skeptical of a power of attorney that was signed years ago.
 As such, it may be a good idea to re-sign your power of attorney every six months or every year.

-There are actually two kinds of power of attorney.
-You can have a power of attorney that goes into effect the day it’s signed, or you can have a “springing power of attorney.”
+There are actually multiple kinds of powers of attorney.
+You can have a Texas power of attorney that goes into effect the day it’s signed, or you can have a “springing power of attorney.”
 With a springing power of attorney, the person you name as agent won’t have power until a doctor (or two doctors) sign off on a form that says you are incapacitated.
 The problem with a springing power of attorney is that when you most need the document (when you become incapacitated), you’ll have to schedule appointments with the doctors before the document’s power is triggered.

 Make your power of attorney “durable.”
 A durable power of attorney will continue to have legal effect after you’re incapacitated.
 This is important, because, by default Texas law, a power of attorney automatically becomes ineffective upon incapacity.
 Special wording must be added to make the power of attorney durable.

 Don’t overlook the other important estate planning documents.
-This article has discussed the durable power of attorney, but there is also a medical power of attorney.
+This article has discussed the durable Texas power of attorney, but there is also a medical power of attorney.
 That separate document will give an agent the power to make medical decisions for you when you’re incapacitated.
 Don’t forget about your Living Will, Last Will and Testament, HIPAA authorization, and declaration of guardian.
 Shutt Law Firm has bundled all these documents into an affordable all-inclusive package called the Wills PLUS Planning Package.
 For one flat rate, attorney Isaac Shutt will provide you all the estate planning documents you’re likely to need.

 .